geertjanw/ojet-training/README.md

 ## Part 4: Centralized Data Management

+Rather than accessing common data separately in different modules, you can create a factory that can be shared between modules, as outlined below.

 1. Create a new folder named 'src/js/factories' and create in it 'EmployeeFactory.js', as shown below:

 ```js #button { border: none; }